Fox News just announced their latest poll results from Opinion Dynamics.

 True partnership and true progress requires constant work and sustained sacrifice.

-They require sharing the burdens of development and diplomacy of peace and progress.
+They require sharing the burdens of development and diplomacy, of peace and progress.

-I uh every time I hear Democrats start talking about sacrifice, I know exactly what that means.
+Every time I hear Democrats start talking about sacrifice, I know exactly what that means.

 Increased taxes, and he's talking about raising taxes all over the world now, tearing down imaginary walls.

-That that is that is just tacky.
+That is just tacky.

 I'm glad I didn't make the editorial decision to jip this whole speech.

-Um I'm glad that we did this piecemeal.
+I'm glad that we did this piecemeal.

 Back to the phones now.